 |Unscored or Research Section*||Varies||Varies|

-How to prepare for GRE?
+How to start preparing for GRE?

 Be it GRE or any other exam following the psychometric test pattern the steps that are mentioned below will give you a kick start in your preparation.